myrridin/myrridin.github.io/index.md

 My name is Tom, and I'm a web developer.

 I started out as an independent consultant and Wordpress developer, eventually learning to build MVC web applications with CakePHP.
 A handful of years ago I fell in love with Ruby, and have been building Ruby on Rails based web applications ever since.
-My most recent full time work was at [Cornell University](https://cornell.edu/){:target="_blank"}.
+My most recent full time work was at [NRC Health](https://nrchealth.com/){:target="_blank"}.

 I'm a [hackathon enthusiast](https://medium.com/@hackupstate/the-people-behind-the-code-an-interview-with-tom-hart-aed7c2931352){:target="_blank"} and [organizer](https://hackfrost.devpost.com/){:target="_blank"}, open source contributor, previous speaker and teacher and a supporter of local development communities.